-Amazon launched its FFP (Frustration Free Packaging) program during November 2008.
+Amazon launched its FFP (Frustration Free Packaging) program in November 2008.
 It was a multi-year initiative in order to make it simpler for customers to take out products from their packages.
 So, the foremost products that came under FFP were toys.
 Every year, more product categories were added under this initiative.

-The program participants (Sellers, Vendors, Manufacturers, and Distributors) potentially realized about the importance of lower costs and reduced waste.
+The program participants (Sellers, Vendors, Manufacturers, and Distributors) potentially realized the importance of lower costs and reduced waste.
 Keeping this in mind, in January 2014, Amazon launched a packaging certification program called ECR (E-commerce Ready Packaging) to validate products that can be dispatched in their containers for a better experience.

 As said above, Frustration Free Packaging (FFP) works based on 4 vital factors:

 A product’s packaging should be protective enough to ensure that it is received undamaged when:

 4. Low Waste

 The checklist given below helps in determining if your products qualify for Frustration Free Packaging (FPP)or E-commerce Ready Packaging (ECR):

 ECR & FFP Checklist:

 Additional checklist for FFP: